How to Restore Toolbar in Excel (3 Quick Methods)

 The toolbar is restored and all the commands are shown here.

-Read More: Types of Toolbars in MS Excel (All Details Explained)
+Read More: Types of Toolbars in Excel

 3. Close Excel File and Open Again